 OTC products also aren’t formulated for each individual’s skin type.
 Meaning they may contain too much of one active ingredient and not enough of another.
 This can lead to imbalance pH levels in the skin or even further skin issues, such as acne, large pores, blackheads, dry skin, or oily skin.

-If your fine lines and wrinkles are extremely severe, you may want to couple prescription skincare treatment with in-office dermatology treatments to speed up skin cell regeneration.
+If your fine lines and wrinkles are incredibly severe, you may want to couple your prescription skincare treatment with in-office dermatology treatments to speed up skin cell regeneration.

-The biggest downsides to these treatments?
+The most significant downsides to these treatments?
 They tend to be costly, require monthly or annual upkeep, and are sometimes painful.